poojasrinivas1304/material-extrusion-wearable-sensor-reb/README.md

 The registered protocol and documented review status are available through [OSF Registries](https://doi.org/10.17605/OSF.IO/JWYFS).

-## Earlier files awaiting removal

-- `REB_primary_audit_matrix.csv`
-- `Supplementary_Data_1_REB_Coding_Agreement_and_Adjudication.xlsx`

-> **Legacy files:** These two files contain the earlier 29-study audit and are superseded by the linked Supplementary Data 1–4 package.
-They must not be used for the current 76-study manuscript.
-Previous versions remain recoverable through Git history after these files are removed.

 Publisher-provided full-text articles and supplementary files are not redistributed.
 No custom software was developed for this review.